Small Business Commitment

 NREL continues its ongoing involvement with the small business community by sponsoring and participating in special events, trade fairs, and networking exchanges.
 NREL has been honored with several prestigious awards that include the 1998 Vision 2000 Award for Excellence in Advocacy, the Martin Luther King Jr. Business Social Responsibility Award, and the Dwight D. Eisenhower Award.
 On behalf of NREL, the Small Business Partnership Development Manager serves on the Board of Directors for both the Rocky Mountain Minority Supplier Development Council and the Small and Small Disadvantaged Opportunity Council.
 The manager also serves on the Colorado Women's Chamber of Commerce.
 Many of the NREL staff consistently dedicate their time in volunteering to serve on numerous small, small-disadvantaged, women-owned, HUBZone, veteran-owned, and disabled veteran-owned business events throughout the year.

 A further reflection of NREL's commitment to the small business community is through a workplace culture that embraces diversity.
 The Human Resources Office works cooperatively with the Contracts and Business Services Office and the Small Business Partnership Development Office in recruiting small businesses who in return supply temporary personnel throughout the laboratory.
-Additionally, NREL's Office of Education Programs develops and implements science programs that engage the minds of our future leaders, scientists, and engineers that ultimately increases the number of women and other minorities in science and engineering careers.
+Additionally, NREL's Workforce Development and Education Programs develops and implements science programs that engage the minds of our future leaders, scientists, and engineers that ultimately increases the number of women and other minorities in science and engineering careers.

 Another key feature of NREL's commitment to small business concerns is through Technology Transfer.
 NREL works with the U.S. Department of Energy (DOE) in processing Cooperative Research and Development Agreements and Work for Others agreements to build a better understanding of the market drivers for the renewable energy community.
 With the renewable energy market continuing to develop, small businesses that want to be competitive in the market place are bringing funds to NREL to support technology maturation and commercialization.
 NREL's commitment to small business makes it possible to build lasting and successful technology partnerships.